 When you find a great property with a tenant already in place, the purchase of the investment property can be a no-brainer.
 However, while it can be great to make some money right out of the gate, you’ll also need to make sure you evaluate the property separately from this added benefit.
 If your tenant were to move out tomorrow, how quickly would you be able to get someone else in there?

 You’ll also want to make sure that the tenant is paying a fair amount in rent.
 Sometimes landlords can fail to raise the rent as they should be and you will find yourself stuck with a tenant who is paying much less than they should be each month.
 While finding a property with a long-term tenant is great, you’ll also want to be sure to ask why the current owner is selling in the first place.
 Giving up a steady income isn’t something an investor typically does without a reason why.

-When purchasing an investment property in Southern California and Central Ohio, it’s important to understand any zoning restrictions or rules created by your HOA.
+When purchasing an investment property in Ohio and Southern California, it’s important to understand any zoning restrictions or rules created by your HOA.
 You don’t want to find out after the fact that your tenants cannot do simple things because of rules and restrictions imposed on the property.
 Also, an HOA may stop you from renting or place certain qualifications on who you are able to rent to.
 You should also be aware of zoning in case you are thinking about making any changes to the property in the future.

-Buying an investment property in Southern California and Central Ohio is a great way to grow your portfolio.
+Buying an investment property in Ohio and Southern California is a great way to grow your portfolio.
 Just be sure to purchase based on the facts.
 Not every house will be a profitable rental.
 On the flip side, houses you would never dream of owning for yourself can become some of your most profitable investments.
-Keep an open mind when buying an investment property in Southern California and Central Ohio!
+Keep an open mind when buying an investment property in Ohio and Southern California!